Wrongful Death Defendant in Florida: Damages, Exposure, and Asset Protection

 Why Wrongful Death Claims Create the Largest Personal Exposure

 Florida wrongful death verdicts are larger than other personal injury verdicts because the damages multiply across survivors.
 A personal injury plaintiff is one person claiming one set of losses.
-A wrongful death claim involves the estate, the surviving spouse, minor children, adult children, and sometimes parents—each with separate statutory damage categories under § 768.21.
+A wrongful death claim involves the estate, the surviving spouse, minor children, adult children, and sometimes parents, each with separate statutory damage categories under § 768.21.

 The estate recovers lost earnings from the date of injury to the date of death, plus the net accumulations the decedent would have saved over a remaining lifetime.
 The surviving spouse recovers separately for lost companionship, protection, and mental pain and suffering.
 Minor children recover for lost parental guidance and their own pain and suffering.
-When the decedent was a high earner with young children and a surviving spouse, the combined claims can reach eight figures before punitive damages enter the calculation.
+When the decedent was a high earner with young children and a surviving spouse, the combined claims can reach eight figures before punitive damages enter the picture.

 Damages a Wrongful Death Defendant Faces in Florida